-In this section, we present key observations that motivate our use of heuristic methods for distilling MLPs.
+In this section, we present key observations that motivate the use of heuristic methods to distill MLP.
 First, we compare GNN and GNN4LP models as teachers and find that GNN4LP, despite achieving better accuracy, does not always serve as a superior teacher.
 We then highlight the advantages of using heuristics as teachers: (1) they significantly enhance MLP performance and (2) they offer better training efficiency.